-HBA can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.

-HBA might be committed against people who:

-- become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage; become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage. - want to get out of a forced marriage - wear clothes or take part in activities that might not be considered traditional within a particular culture

-It is considered a violation of human rights and may be a form of domestic and/or sexual abuse.

-One Chance Rule

-All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBA.
-Staff recognise they may only have one chance' to speak to a child who is a potential victim and have just one chance to save a life.

-The school is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+- So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing. - All forms of HBA are abuse, regardless of the motivation, and concerns will be responded to in line with this policy.
+Staff will report any concerns about HBA to the DSL or deputy.
+If there is an immediate threat, the police will be contacted. - HBA can be described as a collection of practices, which are used to control behaviour within familie4s or other social groups to protect perceived cultural and religious beliefs and/or honour.
+Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - HBA might be committed against people who: - become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage. - want to get out of a forced marriage. - wear clothes or take part in activities that might not be considered traditional within a particular culture. - It is considered a violation of human rights and may be a form of domestic and/or sexual abuse. - One Chance Rule - All staff are aware of the 'One Chance Rule' in relation to forced marriage, FGM and HBA.
+Staff recognise they may only have 'one chance' to speak to a chid who is a potential victim and have just one chance to save a life. - The school is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBA cases.

+4.16 Mental Health

+- All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff are aware that children's experiences, for example where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour and education. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or deputy.

+5.0 Supporting Children Potentially at Greater Risk of Harm

+• Whilst all children should be protected, Copthorne Prep School acknowledges that some groups of children are potentially at greater risk of harm.
+This can include the following groups:

+5.1 Homelessness

+• Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+The DSL is aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.

-Private Fostering Arrangements
+5.2 Private Fostering Arrangements